malidib/shard/README.md

 The loader currently suppresses some debris-file loading errors for non-crashed SPH entries.
 If a required file is missing, failure may occur later during interpolation.
 For production use, validate catalogue completeness before long runs.

-### Uniform dust factor
+### Dust retention factor

-`DUST_MASS_RETENTION_FACTOR` is applied before final debris-mass normalization.
-Because the normalization restores the debris budget, the current uniform factor does not by itself reduce the final total debris mass.
+`DUST_MASS_RETENTION_FACTOR` is applied to the target debris budget before clustered debris masses are normalized.
+Therefore `1.0` keeps the full SPH debris budget as resolved N-body fragments, while values below `1.0` remove the remaining mass and associated water into an unresolved dust component.
+The retained debris water fraction is unchanged; the resolved debris water mass scales with the retained mass.

+The cluster count is computed from the pre-dust debris mass budget.
+This keeps the fragment-resolution rule tied to the SPH debris reservoir while allowing the retained resolved mass to be reduced separately.

 ---